sbielmann/yaapsu/README.md

 Finally mount RPT-60B.
-Prepare a cable with ring terminals on both sides the length a little bit more than the length of the RPT board.
+Prepare a cable with ring terminals on both sides the length a little bit more than the length of the RPT-60B board.
 Have a look at the RPT-60B data sheet, mounting holes M1 and M2 are safety grounds and need to be connected to ground:
 ```